timotejroiko/astrobot-docs/README.md

 [Support Astrobot on Patreon](https://patreon.com/timotejroiko)

+Thank you very much for all your love and support! <3

 ### Custom Orbs ($3+)

 Astrobot includes 3 free orb sets to chose from.
 Becoming a $3+ patron lets you create your own custom orbs set with custom orb values for all aspects.
 Orb values can be defined on a per-aspect or a per-planet basis.
 Custom orbs are personal and can only be used by the person who owns them, but you can gift custom orbs to someone else.